Harry Friedman: Personal life

 Friedman lives in Los Angeles with his wife Judy (married since 1973), and they have two daughters, Amy (married to Dax Shelby) and Leslie (a personal trainer living in Denver), and one granddaughter, Ayla Marin Shelby.

 Awards and honors

 Since Friedman joined Jeopardy!, the show has come to receive the most awards and honors of any syndicated game show in television history.
 As of 2020, the program has won a total of 43 Daytime Emmy Awards in the following categories: Outstanding Show, Outstanding Game/Audience Participation Show, Outstanding Special Class Writing, Outstanding Game Show Host, and Outstanding Directing For A Game/Audience Participation Show.

 Friedman has won fourteen Emmy Awards, the most won by a game show producer.
 In January 2007, the National Association of Television Program Executives honored him with its prestigious "Brandon Tartikoff Legacy Award", and, in October of that same year, Broadcasting & Cable inducted him into its Hall of Fame.

+On September 29, 2022, Friedman was inducted into the inaugural class of the Jeopardy!
+Hall of Fame at the 1st Jeopardy!
+Honors event.